Bad Buddy: Online ratings

-As of 15 November 2021, the series has become the No. 1 position on WeTV Thailand's most popular BL series rankings.
+As of 15 November 2021, the series has reached the No. 1 position on WeTV Thailand's most popular BL series rankings.
 It further become the most-streamed Thai television series and drama on 23 November 2021 and the most-watched title on the platform on 13 December 2021 after the release of Episode 7.
 Likewise, the series also made it to the Weekly Top 10 Most Watched Series of iWantTFC despite its exclusive availability in the Philippines.
 On the first rank release on 3 November 2021, the series' English-subtitled version reached Top 9.
 It consistently remained in the Top 10 throughout the weeks and as of 14 December 2021, few days after the release of Episode 7, the English-subtitled version reached Top 8 and the Filipino-dubbed version achieved Top 9.